PCC Reads Goals and Procedures

 2012-2013: Approved for Implementation by District Diversity Council, Nov.
 2011

 - What is PCC Reads?

-PCC Reads is a project of the District Diversity Council, supported by the Deans of Instruction and the Office of Affirmative Action and Equity.
+PCC Reads is a project of the District Diversity Council, supported by the Deans of Instruction and the Office of Equity and Inclusion.
 PCC Reads is a community-building reading activity that aims to bring together students, faculty and staff from across the district to think and examine critically issues of race, equity, and social justice.

 In order to support this project, PCC Reads learning outcomes, aligned with PCC core learning outcomes, are crafted each year for district-wide planning around curriculum, projects, events, and activities.
 PCC Reads utilizes guiding questions, grounded in a social justice framework, to support critical thinking.
 Broad questions engage diverse learners in exploring: What are the key issues raised in the book?
 What are the root causes of these issues in our society?
 How does the book explore the unique conditions and circumstances surrounding the issues?
 What are the consequences of these issues for communities and the larger society?

 Engaging in critical examination of these issues, by reading a common book and weaving it into multiple places in the curriculum and into daily campus life, serves as a vehicle for improving the campus climate and embracing diversity across the district.
 Events and activities are coordinated but are planned and delivered by each campus’ Diversity Council.

 One of PCC Reads’ goals is to facilitate lifelong learning and the communal experience of reading as a source of information and personal enrichment.
 The program affords us the opportunity to show how powerful literary works bring people together across traditional boundaries, not only of race and class but also of academic specializations and interests.
 Our goal is to extend the reach of PCC Reads into all corners of PCC life.